Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Numerical tests

 \section{Numerical tests}

 This section presents a comprehensive numerical evaluation of the proposed mSOE scheme and the Wasserstein-1 distance-based calibration algorithm.
-We first assess the numerical accuracy and convergence properties of the mSOE scheme against the SOE scheme, examining both implied volatility smiles and surfaces.
+We first assess the numerical accuracy and convergence properties of the mSOE scheme against the SOE scheme and the hybrid benchmark, examining both implied volatility smiles and surfaces.
 Subsequently, we demonstrate the performance of the calibration framework, highlighting its generalization capability and parameter identifiability compared to the conventional MSE approach.
+Unless otherwise stated, benchmark quantities of this section are generated independently by Cholesky factorization, whereas candidate model evaluations during calibration are performed by the mSOE scheme.